RosettaCommons/documentation/rosetta_basics/running-rosetta-with-options.md

 #How to Run Rosetta

+[[_TOC_]]

+##Command Line Example
 The command line is composed of two major parts.
 First, a path to an application executable is required, while the second part is a list of options for the particular Rosetta simulation.

-[[_TOC_]]
+For example:

+<code>path_to_some_rosetta_app.linuxgccrelease -database mypath/rosetta\_database other\_flags</code>

 ##Location of Rosetta Executables
-After Rosetta is [[compiled | build_documentation/Build-Documentation ]], links to binary executables are copied to the Rosetta/main/bin directory.
-Full paths to these executables need to be given when running Rosetta, unless this directory is added paths in your shell profile (~/.bashrc (linux), ~/.bash_profile (mac), etc). <code> export PATH=$PATH:/path/to/rosetta/bin </code>
+After Rosetta is [[compiled | build_documentation/Build-Documentation ]], links to binary executables are copied to the Rosetta/main/bin directory.  **Full paths** to these executables need to be given when running Rosetta, _unless_ this directory is added to the **PATH** variable in your shell profile (~/.bashrc (linux), ~/.bash_profile (mac), etc). <code> export PATH=$PATH:/path/to/rosetta/bin </code>

+##Rosetta Database
+The Rosetta database contains important data files used by Rosetta during runs (for example, the definitions of what atoms are in alanine, atomic charges, Lennard-Jones radii, scorefunction weight files, ideal bond lengths and angles, rotamer libaries, etc).
+Rosetta must in some way know the path to this directory.

+### Set DB for a _single_ Rosetta run

+If the ROSETTA3_DB environment variable is not set, you must specify the path to this database directory in the command line to run Rosetta simulations.
+For example:
+* <code>rosetta.linuxgccrelease -database mypath/rosetta\_database other\_flags</code>

+### Set DB for _multiple_ Rosetta runs

+Rosetta will automatically check the <code>$ROSETTA3_DB</code> environment variable.
+If this is present, the <code>-database</code> option need not be set.
+To set it temporarily in your shell session:

+* <code>ROSETTA3_DB=path_to_rosetta_db</code>

+Set the variable in your shell's user settings file (which will run every time you open a terminal), such as for the default shell bash: <code>$HOME/.bashrc</code> for linux and <code>$HOME/.bash_profile</code> for mac.
+Make sure to source this file <code> $HOME/.bashrc </code> or open a new tab so that the variable is set.

 #Specifying Options